oneconvergence/dkube-examples/insurance_cloudevents/README.md

        - **TOKEN** = {your dkube authentication token}
        - **DKUBE_URL** = {your dkube url}
 5. Run all the cells.
 This will create all the dkube resources required for this example automatically.
-6. MINIO_KEY and MINIO_SECRET values can be obtained by running the following commands from the DKube Full setup terminal,
+6. MINIO_KEY and MINIO_SECRET values can be obtained by running the following commands on the DKube setup where the prediction deployment is running
     - `kubectl get secret -n dkube-infra cloudevents-minio-secret -o jsonpath="{.data.AWS_ACCESS_KEY_ID}" | base64 -d`
     - `kubectl get secret -n dkube-infra cloudevents-minio-secret -o jsonpath="{.data.AWS_SECRET_ACCESS_KEY}" | base64 -d`